openai/neural-mmo/README.md

 python setup.py
 ```

 This will download both the OpenAI environment and the independent client, which is required for rendering.
 Some setups may require you fix the symlink to the client (e.g. `ln -s ../../neural-mmo-client/ embyr` from `forge/embyr`).
-We assume you have Anaconda setup -- the setup file will only install the python dependencies not included in Anaconda.
+The setup file will only install _external_ dependencies -- we assume you have already setup **Anaconda with Python 3.6+**.
 The environment is framework independently, but our experiment code does depend on PyTorch -- set this up separately.

-Run the following, then navigate to http://localhost:8080/forge/embyr/ in Firefox (Chrome may not work) to pull up the renderer.
+Run the following, then navigate to http://localhost:8080/forge/embyr/ in Firefox or Chrome to pull up the renderer.
 Click to start and give it a few seconds to load assets and stabilize fps.
 For troubleshooting, see the [Client Repo](https://github.com/jsuarez5341/neural-mmo-client).
 ```
 python Forge.py --render #Run the environment with rendering on
 ```